 On October 21, 1771, just nine weeks after 17-year-old Perrette Loriot’s arrival, she married Pierre, now 34 years old, in Sainte-Anne-de-Beaupré, Québec and received the king’s gift of 50 livres.
 She could not sign the marriage contract drawn up seven days earlier by notary Romain Becquet, but Pierre could.
 And so began her new life.

-It was their seventh child, a daughter Françoise, whose lineage would lead to our Clarice Bergeron.
+It was their seventh child, a daughter Françoise, whose lineage led to our Clarice Bergeron.

 - 1713 Françoise Buteau